EronDS/CoffeApp/README.md

 ## Important notebooks

 To refer to k-means creation of cluster (unsupervised classes, semi-supervised method) and output from semi-supervised methods, please refer to notebooks/coffeScale.ipynb, notebokos/yolov7+kmeans_detection_... ;
-Outputs from yolo models can be found at notebooks/coffeAI-detector.ipynb;
+Outputs from general yolo models can be found at notebooks/coffeAI-detector.ipynb;